 Vehicle Control for Supervisors

 Teaching a new driver can be stressful, but knowing you have some control can help.
-Professional driver’s education instructors are taught emergency responses to potential hazards that can crop up with an inexperienced driver behind the wheel.
+Professional driver education instructors are taught emergency responses to potential hazards that can crop up with an inexperienced driver behind the wheel.
 Here are some skills you can learn to help you maintain control from the passenger seat while teaching:

 Emergency shifting: In a quiet, large, level, empty area, practice shifting the transmission from drive to neutral.
+This would be necessary if the accelerator becomes stuck.
+This would be necessary if the accelerator becomes stuck.

 Taking the wheel: With an experienced driver in the driver’s seat, in a quiet, large, level, empty area, practice steering the car with your left hand from the passenger seat.